 - 3.21 Financial management in the Authority and the reporting of financial standing is undertaken through a financial system which integrates the general ledger, sales ledger and purchase ledger functions and facilitates good budgetary control.
 Budget Managers are supported by Finance Officers in the use of this system for monitoring financial performance. - The timetable for publishing and auditing the Authority's Statement of Accounts is set out in the Accounts and Audit Regulations 2015.
-These were amended for the 2020/21 and 2021/22 Statement of Accounts to allow additional time to prepare the accounts in the light of Covid-19.
-The deadline for publishing the unaudited accounts for 2022/23 has now gone back to 31 May (from 31 July in the previous 2 years) and the approval by Fire Authority of the audited accounts back to 31 July (from 30 September).
+These were amended for the 2020/21 and 2021/22 Statement of Accounts to allow additional time to prepare the accounts in the light of Covid-19 and resourcing issues within the audit sector.
+The publishing date of the unaudited accounts has been extended from 31 May to 31 July and the approval by Fire Authority of the audited accounts from 31 July to 30 September.